 In my more hopeful moments, I thought that education did that, that religion at its most sublime did that.
 I believed they protected us from those who would enslave us or turn us against ourselves.
 But maybe David Hume was right.
 It might simply be a matter of seeing the truth and naming it.
 That would work for most of us, those who are neither pathological nor evil.
 The problem is that evil, cold and clever, endures.

-Want more?
-Go to Robert Brancatelli.
-Romanov family photo from The Spectator included as Fair Use under Section 107 of the US Copyright Act; Ipatiev House by Wikimedia Commons, Alexei Nametkin CC BY-SA 4.0; Yakov Yurovsky by Wikimedia Commons.
+Image credits: Romanov family photo from The Spectator included as Fair Use under Section 107 of the US Copyright Act; Ipatiev House by Wikimedia Commons, Alexei Nametkin CC BY-SA 4.0; Yakov Yurovsky by Wikimedia Commons.
 Some information appearing in this post was taken from Wikipedia and the New York Times.
-The Brancatelli Blog is a member of The Free Media Alliance.